pratham27037/pratham27037/README.md

 ### Hi there 👋 Pratham here 😎

-I am currently a Computer science student exploring different technologies 😊
+I am currently a Software developer exploring different technologies 😊

-- 🔭 I’m currently working on ... flutter ,node.js, react, MERN stack
+- 🔭 I’m currently working on ...
+JAVA , SpringBoot ,MERN stack
-- 🌱 I’m currently learning ...web development and coding
+- 🌱 I’m currently Exploring ...Cloud
-- 👯 I’m looking to collaborate on ... web
+- 👯 I’m looking to collaborate on ...
+Development Projects
 - 🤔 I’m looking for help with ...cloud
 - 💬 Ask me about ...anything
 - 📫 How to reach me: ...prathamaog@gmail.com